Pain - Morphine intermittent IV administration

 Intravenous (IV) morphine is preferred over intramuscular or subcutaneous injection as the effect is more rapid and reliable and less traumatic for the patient.

-Intermittent IV morphine is given as IV morphine as per protocol on the wards at Starship.
+Intermittent IV morphine is given as IV morphine APP on the wards at Starship.
 This allows small boluses of morphine to be administered every 5 minutes, making it possible to titrate pain relief whilst observing for side effects.

 See the below chart for further details.